 WonderRoot’s Artist Market

-From noon to 3 p.m. every Sunday in 2017, WonderRoot’s Artist Market creates a space for 40 local artists to sell their unique, artisan wares in the shed area of Ponce City Market.
+From noon to 6 p.m. every Sunday in 2018 starting in March, WonderRoot’s Artist Market creates a space for 40 local artists to sell their unique, artisan wares in the shed area of Ponce City Market.
 WondRoot, the arts organization behind the market, helps the greater community connect with artists from diverse backgrounds.

 Though Ponce City Market has a dining answer for every taste, one of the most unique features is its combination of music and food − City Winery.
 The Atlanta location of the restaurant/music venue, which is an offshoot of the acclaimed New York City venue of the same name, offers a New American menu of small plates, entrees, sides and desserts, as well as its housemade wines.
 Dog-friendly brunches and a speakeasy are recent additions to the Ponce City Market spot.